Information for Parents

 You can register and login to our Parent Portal here - or at the top of every page - to help keep track of your child's progress while studying with us.
 This is an invaluable tool for many parents and includes information on attendance plus grades awarded for each practical assessment and written assignment.
 Download our user guide here for details on how to register.

-Student Support Tutors will:
+Progress Tutors will:

 - Help students settle into college and ensure that learners are on the right course